A bifibration of categories is a functor

 Ordinary Grothendieck fibrations correspond to pseudofunctors to Cat, by the Grothendieck construction and hence to prestacks.
 For these one may consider descent.

-If the fibration is even a bifibration, there is a particularly elegant algebraic way to encode its decent properties; this is monadic descent.
+If the fibration is a bifibration, there is a particularly elegant algebraic way to encode its descent properties; this is monadic descent.
 The Benabou–Roubaud theorem characterizes descent properties for bifibrations.